ccdxc/sw/nic/hal/README.md

    NOTE:
-   once you kill hal, a final .heap file will be generated with all consolidated information, which is helpful as it gives full overview
+   once you kill hal, a final .heap file will be generated with all consolidated information, which is helpful as it gives full overview ... other files are generated in intermediate stages, but still gives some detail

+   To generate, jpeg file from svg, you can install and use inkscape